dstufft/personal-peps/pip-bundling.rst

 ================

-During the installation of Python from Python.org ``python -m getpip`` should be executed.
-Leaving people using the Windows or OSX installers with a working copy of pip once the installation has completed.
-The exact method of this is left up to the maintainers of the installers however if the bootstrapping is optional it should be opt out rather than opt in.
+During the installation of Python from Python.org ``python -m getpip`` should be executed, leaving people using the Windows or OSX installers with a working copy of pip once the installation has completed.
+The exact method of this is left up to the maintainers of the installers, however if the bootstrapping is optional it should be opt-out rather than opt-in.

 The Windows and OSX installers distributed by Python.org will automatically attempt to run ``python -m getpip`` by default however the ``make install``